agarwood-cloud/agarwood/README.md

 - 🎁 Learn how to design and develop microservices
 - ⭐ Participate in the open source community
 - 🎊 Meet a group of friends who love learning and open source

+### Why Agarwood

+- **Agarwood is Focus**
+    > Agarwood is focus on private domain traffic solution, each function is carefully designed to flow, transform, and repurchase.
+- **Agarwood is Flexible**
+    > Agarwood is flexible through simple ways to extend service, such as json-rpc, grpc(planned), etc.
+- **Agarwood is Available**
+    > Agarwood is available in our production environment for more than one year, and has been tested multiple times, can meet most requirements.
+- **Agarwood is High Performance**
+    > Agarwood is based on microservice architecture, provides high performance service, such as high concurrency, high throughput, and high availability.
+- **Agarwood is Microservice**
+    > Agarwood supports multiple languages, such as PHP, Go, Java, TypeScript, etc., supports microservice architecture, supports message queue, supports cross-language call.
+- **Agarwood is Domain Driven Design**
+    > Agarwood is based on domain-driven design, translates private business models into system architecture design